Construction of Gothic cathedrals: Construction site

 Cathedrals were traditionally built from east to west.
-If a new building was replaced an older cathedral, the choir at the east end of the old cathedral was demolished first, to begin construction of the new building, while the nave to the west was left standing for religious services.
+If a new building was replacing an older cathedral, the choir at the east end of the old cathedral was demolished first, to begin construction of the new building, while the nave to the west was left standing for religious services.
 Once the new choir was completed and sanctified, the rest of the old cathedral was gradually torn down.
 The walls and pillars, timber scaffolding and roof were built first.
 Once the roof was in place, and the walls were reinforced with buttresses, the construction of the vaults could begin.

 One of the most complex steps was the construction of the rib vaults, which covered the nave and choir.
 Their slender ribs directed the weight of the vaults to thin columns leading down to the large support pillars below.
 The first step in the construction of a vault was the construction of a wooden scaffold up to the level of the top of the supporting columns.
 Next, a precise wooden frame was constructed on top of the scaffold in the exact shape of the ribs.
 The stone segments of the ribs were then carefully laid into the frame and cemented.
 When the ribs were all in place, the keystone was placed at the apex where they converged.
 Once the keystone was in place, the ribs could stand alone, Workers then filled in the compartments between the ribs with a thin layer of small fitted pieces of brick or stone.
 The framework was removed.
 Once the compartments were finished, their interior surface, visible from below, was plastered and then painted, and the vault was complete.